Wirral Railway: Absorption of the SH&DR

-The Seacombe, Hoylake and Deeside Railway had been wholly owned by the Wirral Railway Company Limited, and on 11 June 1891 it was fully absorbed.
+The Seacombe, Hoylake and Deeside Railway had been wholly owned by the Wirral Railway Company Limited, and on 11 June 1891 it was fully absorbed by the Wirral Railway (Amalgamation) Act 1891 (54 & 55 Vict. c. xxxv).
 Construction to Seacombe itself was now undertaken; as this was a ferry terminal, heavy residential traffic was foreseen.
 Branching from the New Brighton line by another triangular junction, the Seacombe line was difficult in engineering terms, but it was opened on 1 June 1895.
 The hoped-for residential traffic did not develop as intended, with residential passengers preferring the convenience of travel by the Mersey Railway over a transfer to a ferry that could not convey them to the centre of Liverpool.

 The eastern chord of the triangular junction with the New Brighton line was chiefly used by a summer passenger service between Seacombe and New Brighton, but by this time a direct tramway service was in operation, and this was found much more convenient.
 The train service was discontinued in 1911, and the east chord was closed and the rails sent to France during World War I.